 Let me tell you about this burnt caramel buttercream frosting, you guys.

 No, this buttercream’s main reason for being is for spreading on chocolate stout cake.
-On this cake, this buttercream is magical.
+On this cake, this buttercream is magical and perfect.

 It’s also the combination I served to Anthony Bourdain back in 2008.
 Check out the stout cake recipe to hear that story.

 Some people might not be up for those shenanigans, and that’s totally fine.
 I think ermine frosting would be a great compliment to the chocolate stout cake.
-You can find that recipe in my red velvet cake recipe post.
+Here’s the recipe for my basic ermine buttercream.

 Do You Really Burn the Caramel?